 You will be asked to complete an application form and we will need to do some reference and DBS checks.
 Once they are done you will be asked to attend induction training that includes safeguarding, safe handling and health & safety training.
 Every year we like to meet with every volunteer individually just to see how the year has been and what we can learn.

 People volunteer for a host of reasons, some have had personal experience of living with dementia in some way, others just have time they want to give.
 Whatever the reason Dementia Jersey couldn’t support the people we do without the help volunteers give.
 Here are some thoughts from a few of our volunteers:

 Jean first found Dementia Jersey when her late husband attended our Saturday Club.
-She herself attends our Friendship Group for carers and now helps arrange the bi-monthly lunch meetings.
-Jean has been helping out at various events for about 2 years.
+She herself attends one of our Carer Support Groups.
 She has helped at fundraisers and at our roadshows but more recently can be found making the tea at Musical Memories where she loves watching the happiness singing and making music can bring.

-Jackie gives every Wednesday afternoon to help Dementia Jersey with fundraising and events.
+Along with another volunteer, Jane, Jackie runs Fun & Games (out East) on a Thursday afternoon.
 Both of Jackie’s parents had dementia and after hearing a talk about what Dementia Jersey does for people living with dementia and the support they offer their family and carers she wanted to give something back.
 6 years laters she says she has really come to appreciate the great work the team does, quite often behind the scenes, and enjoys being part of that.

 Jackie’s message is a simple one – ‘Absolutely do it!
 It’s good to give something back to our community when we can.’